-The Intel® Boot Agent is software that allows your networked client computer to boot using an image on a remote server.
+The Intel® Boot Agent is firmware in the Network Interface Card (NIC).
+The Intel® Boot Agent allows your networked client computer to boot using an image on a remote server.
 PC vendors can implement the Intel Boot Agent to accommodate various environments and protocols.
 The BIOS inserts the Intel Boot Agent into the list of boot devices.
 When the Intel Boot Agent is ahead of any other bootable device in the list, it executes and tries to boot the computer over the network.

 Disabling the Intel Boot Agent applies to add-on adapters plugged into a PCI, PCI-X, or PCI Express* slot.

 If you have a built-in network connection, refer to your computer's documentation.
 Usually the settings to disable or enable a boot agent are in the BIOS.

 If you have a laptop computer, this information doesn't apply.
 See your computer BIOS for settings to disable the Intel Boot Agent.

 |Note||For the latest information on accessing your system BIOS, contact your original equipment manufacturer (OEM) directly.|

 How do I stop the Intel Boot Agent?

 - Prevent the Intel Boot Agent from executing.

 - Turn the Intel Boot Agent off or prevent it from running by using the utility.

 To prevent the Intel Boot Agent from executing: